-11.2.1 If either Party breaches any material term of this Agreement and such breach is not cured within seven (7) calendar days after written notice thereof is given by the other Party, then the non-breaching Party may, by giving written notice thereof to the other Party, terminate this Agreement as of the date specified in such notice of termination.
+11.2.1 If either Party breaches any material term of this Agreement and such breach is not cured within thirty (30) calendar days after written notice thereof is given by the other Party, then the non-breaching Party may, by giving written notice thereof to the other Party, terminate this Agreement as of the date specified in such notice of termination.

 11.2.2.
-Without prejudice to Section 11.2.1 above, this Agreement shall terminate if:
+Without prejudice to Section 11.2.1 above, this Agreement shall terminate if any of the following is not cured within thirty (30) days:

 (a) Registrar loses its current accreditation as ICANN Accredited Registrar, either for termination or lack of renewal;